teamleadercrm/coding-test/1-discounts.md

 In the [data](./data/) directory, you can find source files for customer data and product data.
 You can assume these are in the format of the real external API.

+---

-By the way, have you checked the general guidelines for our coding test?
-You cand find them [here](./README.md)
+_By the way, have you checked the general guidelines for our coding test?
+You cand find them [here](./README.md)_